dikortis/LetsTalkETC/Episodes/Episode_6.md

 man I'm freezing right so i have my scarf I've got like three shorts on and
-I've got my overcoat I'm from Florida that's where I grew up so so I'm cold this maybe 25 degrees or something outside 20 degrees Fahrenheit so
+I've got my overcoat I'm from Florida that's where I grew up so I'm cold this maybe 25 degrees or something outside 20 degrees Fahrenheit so
-Mexico's man I'm it's so hot here this is crazy so he's like just walking around in the sweatshirt it's just like okay here we go with this day here we go let's go get some coffee all right so we walked around towards Big Bend through
+Mexico's man I'm it's so hot here this is crazy so he's like just walking around in the sweatshirt it's just like here we go with this day here we go let's go get some coffee all right so we walked around towards Big Bend through
 Hyde Park Big Ben walk you know just